minyingwu/AWS-Cognito-Federated-Example/README.md

 }
 ```

-Most important part!
+The most important part!
-This delegate will automatic trigger logins() function when token not found or expired on AWS IAM.
+This delegate will automatically trigger logins() function when token not found or expired on AWS IAM.
-Therefore, in our system the authorization in API is IAM, we don't need to bring token in header field.
+Therefore, in our system the authorization in API is IAM, we don't need to bring token in the header field.

 ```swift
 class ThirdPartyLoginProvider: NSObject, AWSIdentityProviderManager {